cloned2k16/vlc-android/README.md

 You will need a recent Linux distribution to build VLC.
 It should work with Windows 10, but no official support for this.
 Check our [AndroidCompile wiki page](https://wiki.videolan.org/AndroidCompile/)

+#### please note:
+build it is quite easy , even in windos 10 ..
+the tricky part is to get the main VLC library built ..

+so.. this fork is mostly intended for make overall compilation easier ..

 ## Contribute